"What is man that he should be mindful of

 consciousness.
 They are taken from the work of Bertrand Russell in his

-book the ABC’s of Relativity.
+book The ABC’s of Relativity.
 The first demonstrates a temporal

 limitation of consciousness, the second a spatial limitation.
 Both prevent